The nude and the Naked

 Look at all these naked people and sex in here!
 Have you no shame, Neuerotica?!

-Nudity is the default, sex is as necessary as it is pleasurable, and as I’ve mentioned elsewhere in these chapters, is intimately connected to the arts.
+Nudity is humanity’s default wardrobe, sex is as necessary as it is pleasurable, and as I’ve mentioned elsewhere in these chapters, is intimately connected to the arts.
 This was my plan from the beginning.
 In Proem (the preface to this twelve-part introduction), In the late 1990s and early 2000s, I was known for throwing big parties that were more than just dancing.
 I provided various types of beer, wine, and liquor, food (not appetizers), and women.
 The only thing I didn’t provide was the drugs, but anyone who wanted to could bring their own.
 My friends were having sex everywhere (including my office, which I clearly stated was off limits) except the front lawn.
 I wanted Neuerotica to feel like a party, and I believe that if you’re gonna throw a party, it should be as hedonistic as possible.
-Here, we have great musicians, great artists, great fashion designers, great editorials, and lots of “inappropriate” behavior.
-It’s a socialist party, after all (that was a pun, please chuckle).
+Here’s the thing; we have great musicians, great artists, great fashion designers sauntering through Neuerotica’s halls with their underwear around their ankles, and it’s not hard to tell that they’ve been involved in lots of “inappropriate” behavior with their music, and their art, and their flamboyant finery.
+How else am I to make them feel at home?
+I mean, it is a socialist party, after all (that was a pun, please chuckle).

 photograph by troofire